What you’ll find here

 This was not scalable, as you can imagine, so I had to delegate pretty quickly once the pitches were won and deals signed.

 Finally, we had skill bias issues show up.
-I was doing a regular check-in on how projects were going when a designer told me about the 6-hour phone calls he had been on for the last month to support developers rebuilding something he already delivered.
+I was doing a regular check-in on how projects were going when a designer told me about the 6-hour phone calls he had been on for the last month to support developers rebuilding from scratch something he already delivered three weeks prior.

 (Honestly, they were glorified style sheets.
 I still don’t see why it had to be so hard.)